DanyCSantana/Image-Sourcing-Automation/README.md

 ## 📌 Objective

-Efficiently source poster and still images requested by airlines by searching a large database of nearly **30,000 images** spread across **800+ distributor folders**, using Python to automate what used to be a fully manual process.
-This tool reduced the workload by over **90%**, saving hours of work each week.
+Efficiently source poster and still images requested by airlines by searching a large database of nearly **30,000 images** spread across **800+ distributor folders for movies and TV, Posters and Stills**, using Python to automate what used to be a fully manual process.
+This tool reduced the workload by over **90%**, saving hours of work each cycle update.

 ---